 The internship is open to students that have completed a Bachelors degree and are enrolled in a Master study.
 Students from a range of backgrounds can apply, including Physics, Engineering, Mathematics, Computer Science or a related field.
 The internship must be a mandatory part of your curriculum.
 You have a nationality of an EU-member state and/or you are a student at a Dutch University.
 Moreover, you must be available for at least 3 months, but preferably >5 months.The Soft Robotic Matter group is looking for a highly motivated candidate with a go-getter mentality.
 Excellent verbal and written communication skills (in English) are essential.

 Terms of employment

 At the start of the traineeship your trainee plan will be set out, in consultation with your AMOLF supervisor.
-A trainee contract will be established, including a small allowance.

 Dr. ir.
 Overvelde